miralomaadam/cs244-linux-5.19.10/Documentation/virt/kvm/api.rst

 7.24 KVM_CAP_VM_COPY_ENC_CONTEXT_FROM
 -------------------------------------

-:Architectures: x86 SEV enabled
+Architectures: x86 SEV enabled
-:Type: vm
+Type: vm
-:Parameters: args[0] is the fd of the source vm
+Parameters: args[0] is the fd of the source vm
-:Returns: 0 on success; ENOTTY on error
+Returns: 0 on success; ENOTTY on error

 This capability enables userspace to copy encryption context from the vm indicated by the fd to the vm this is called on.